 Besides raising blood insulin levels, food processing also destroys many nutrients.
 In contrast, whole food diets contain all the nutrients nature has endowed them with; they have superior vitamin and antioxidant levels, enhanced availability of trace minerals, fatty acids and live enzymes.
 In addition, raw or home-cooked diets often have locally sourced ingredients, they require less energy to make and transport them and hence, they are better for our planet.

-The popularity of feeding dogs and cats raw meat-based diets is due in large part to the work of an Australian Veterinarian, Ian Billinghurst who wrote the book, “Give your Dog a Bone”.
-The book was based on his experiences seeing the remarkable health benefits of feeding raw meat, bones and vegetables to dogs.
-Dr. Billinghurst reasoned that since dogs (and cats) are highly carnivorous creatures, feeding a large portion of cereal grains to them was neither appropriate nor healthy.
-Pets with chronic ear problems, skin conditions, arthritis symptoms and digestive disturbances dramatically improved after converting to raw meat diets.
-They also had increased energy, healthier teeth and beautiful hair coats.
+In “Give your Dog a Bone”, Dr. Ian Billinghurst found the remarkable health benefits of feeding raw meat, bones and vegetables to dogs, reasoning that since dogs (and cats) are highly carnivorous creatures, feeding a large portion of cereal grains to them was neither appropriate nor healthy.
+Pets with a variety of health problems dramatically improved after converting to raw meat diets.

 We recommend you educate yourself first before feeding a raw or home-cooked diet to your pets and that you follow a balanced recipe to ensure proper nutrition.
 Some pets with weakened digestion cannot tolerate a raw meat diet and can be fed a home-cooked diet instead.